railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

    *Form for preparing follow-up letters*

 Open ERP presents you with a list of partners who are due reminders, which you can modify before starting the procedure.
-On the second tab of the form you can supply the information you'll send in the email reminder.
+On the second tab of the form you can supply the information you will send in the email reminder.

 The system then gives you a PDF report with all of the reminder letters for each partner.
-Each letter is produced in the language of the partner (if that's available) and you can therefore get letters in several languages in the same PDF on several pages.
+Each letter is produced in the language of the partner (if that is available) and you can therefore get letters in several languages in the same PDF on several pages.

-To check the due date of customers and/or suppliers before starting the reminder procedure, use the menu :menuselection:`Financial Management --> Periodical Processing --> Send followups`.
+You should check the due date of customers and/or suppliers before starting the reminder procedure.
 You get a list of unreconciled entries accounts.
 You can then modify the date and the last follow-up and the level of reminder for each entry.

-To obtain a detailed report per partner use the menus in :menuselection:`Financial Management --> Reporting --> Follow-Ups`.
+To obtain a detailed statastical report of dent follow-ups use the menus in :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Follow-ups Sent`.

 The different reports are standard Open ERP screens, so you can filter them and explore the elements in detail.